Menu

 Acquired immunity develops through exposure to viruses by remembering previous invaders.
 It remembers forever!
 Without acquired immunity, chronic sickness is inevitable!

 While your immune system won’t have a “specific memory” of a virus, it will mount an immune response if you are infected by a virus.
+Being infected is okay!
+It sparks a response and then it strengthens your ability to fight it off.

 This is how your immune system works!
 Good to know in times like these.
 Without any exposure, we are “fubar’d”!